conjure-up/spells/canonical-kubernetes/addons/jfrog/README.md

 2. mkdir conjure-up-base.
 3. cd conjure-up-base; git clone conjure-up-spells; cd ..
 4. mkdir addon-base; git clone JFrogDev/soldev; cd ..
-5. mkdir workingdir; copy canonical-kubernetes from conjure-up-base; copy addon from JFrogDev to addon under canonical-kuberbetes.
+5. mkdir workingdir; copy canonical-kubernetes from conjure-up-base; copy addon from JFrogDev to addon under canonical-kubernetes.
-6. cd canonical-kubernetes; conjure-up .
+6. cd workingdir; create channels.yaml;  conjure-up ./canonical-kubernetes --bundle-add channels.yaml
 7. Follow the prompts.
 (Later on, will provide updates about unattended install if it is supported by conjure-up for the addons also)